NFU calls on government to level playing field on imports

-The NFU, the RSPCA and the WWF are holding a joint event in Parliament on 18 March to make the case for the government to introduce a set of core standards on agri-food imports entering the UK.
+The NFU, the RSPCA and the WWF held a joint event in Parliament to urge the government to introduce a set of core standards for agri-food imports entering the UK.

 Introducing a set of statutory core production standards would ensure these are met by both domestically produced and imported food sold in the UK.